 When the BSM system is turned off there will be no visual or audible alerts from either the BSM or RCP systems.

 NOTE: The BSM system will store the current operating mode when the vehicle is shut off.
-Each time the vehicle is started the previously stored mode will be recalled and used display the message "Blind spot system unavailable-Astronomy zone".
-The side mirrors LED's will be lit up and stay lit until the vehicle exits the zone.
+Each time the vehicle is started the previously stored mode will be recalled and used.